-The exclusion criteria for the technology provider dictated the use of non-invasive interfaces, while visual, tactile or any kind of BCI feedback other than the one provided directly by the Brain Runners graphical user interface was prohibited, effectively excluding synchronous, stimuli-driven BCI paradigms like P300 and SSVEP.
-Besides the Brain Tweakers, another twelve franchises of some of the most prestigious BCI research groups worldwide have contested this unique trophy.
-Two teams withdrew and one participated “out of competition” due to pilot ineligibility.
-The BCI race tournament format involved, initially, four qualification races (morning).
-The pilots marking the best-four race completion times would qualify to Final A (afternoon) and compete for one of the three medals (gold, silver, bronze), while the second-best-four times would compete for places 5-8 in Final B. The event took place in a crowded, sold-out arena in front of a loud audience of roughly 4600 spectators.
+The exclusion criteria for the technology provider dictated the use of non-invasive interfaces, while visual, tactile or any kind of BCI feedback other than the one provided directly by the Brain Runners graphical user interface was prohibited, effectively excluding synchronous, stimuli-driven BCI paradigms like P300 and Steady-State Visually Evoked Potentials (SSVEP).
+Besides the Brain Tweakers, another 10 international franchises participated in the tournament.
+From the 13 originally declared teams Two teams withdrew and one participated “out of competition” due to pilot ineligibility.
+The BCI race tournament format involved, initially, 4 qualification races (morning).
+The pilots marking the best-four race completion times would qualify to Final A (afternoon) and compete for one of the 3 medals (gold, silver, bronze), while the second-best-four times would compete for places 5-8 in Final B. The event took place in a crowded, sold-out arena in front of a loud audience of roughly 4600 spectators.
 A mock-up “rehearsal” event was held in July 2015 to ensure the best possible preparation for both the teams and the organizers.

 Training modalities, periods and locations

-Our mutual (user and BCI algorithm) learning approach involved three different training modalities aiming to establish, on the one hand, the end-users’ best possible control over spontaneous modulation of their SMRs by means of MI tasks and, on the other hand, their fast and accurate recognition on the part of the trained MI BCI algorithm.
-MI is defined as the mental rehearsal of a movement without overt motor output [65] For MI tasks related to completely paralyzed limbs (legs for both P1 and P2) our pilots were instructed to attempt the corresponding movement, otherwise imagination suppressing any overt motor act was requested.
+Our mutual (subject and machine) learning approach involved three different training modalities aiming to establish, on the one hand, the end-users’ best possible control over spontaneous modulation of their SMRs by means of MI tasks and, on the other hand, their fast and accurate recognition on the part of the trained MI BCI algorithm.
+MI is defined as the mental rehearsal of a movement without overt motor output [71].
+For MI tasks related to completely paralyzed limbs (legs for both P1 and P2) our pilots were instructed to attempt the corresponding movement, otherwise imagination suppressing any overt motor act was requested.
 During the competition, judges controlled for violations of the latter prerequisite.

-Initially, “offline” training (MI without real-time feedback) was applied, in order to exploit and calibrate the BCI on spontaneous SMR modulations the subjects could already elicit for the tested MI tasks.
+Initially, open-loop, “offline” training (MI without real-time feedback) was applied, in order to exploit and calibrate the BCI on spontaneous SMR modulations the subjects could already elicit for the tested MI tasks.
 In this phase, we have mainly explored the existence of distinct brain patterns corresponding to right hand, left hand, both hands, both feet MI and rest.
 Subsequently, offline runs were limited to both hands and both feet MI, which both our pilots were found to optimally modulate, so as to collect “clean” data for updating the BCI algorithm’s parameters.
 P1 has also unsuccessfully tried imagination of tongue movement, as well as “word” and “mathematical association” mental tasks.

-“Online” sessions followed, where the pilots proceed with real-time BCI control of a conventional, continuous visual feedback cursor targeting the enhancement of the patterns' discriminancy in an operant conditioning fashion, while the BCI parameters were later re-calibrated to better reflect the evolving brain patterns with the derived EEG data.
+Closed-loop, “online” sessions followed, where the pilots proceed with real-time BCI control of a conventional, continuous visual feedback cursor targeting the enhancement of the patterns' discriminancy in an operant conditioning fashion (feedback training), while the BCI parameters were later re-calibrated to better reflect the evolving brain patterns with the derived EEG data.
 Online runs were mainly conducted using the discriminant (coincidentally, for both our subjects) both hands and both feet MI tasks (2-class).
-P1 attempted to operate a 3-class online modality (left hand, right hand, feet MI) for a few runs.
-More details on the visual interface of these two modalities and exactly how the BCI feedback cursor is driven by the BCI algorithm, can be found in Appendix A of [9].
+P1 attempted to operate a 3-class online modality (left hand, right hand, feet MI) for a few sessions.
+More details on the visual interface of these two modalities and exactly how the BCI feedback cursor is driven by the BCI algorithm, can be found in section “BCI Implementation”, in Appendix A of [51], as well as in S1 Movie.